A General Framework for a Class of Quarrels: The Quarrelling Paradox Revisited: Three Degrees of Quarrel

-Nevertheless, as demonstrated by Theorem \ref{thm:non-mon}, even a quasi-monotonic conception is disposed to induce non-monotonicity over quarrellers, and hence falls prey to Theorem \ref{thm:non-mon-q}.
-This can be illustrated again, in the case of an asymmetric reciprocal strong {\sc yes}-quarrel, by dictator-rule voting with three voters in $\mathcal{G}$.
-If the dictator and a dummy quarrel in this way, this renders the dummy decisive in half of the eight divisions in $\hat{\mathcal{G}}$, thus causing any measure of voting power $\Psi$ to violate the standard quarrel postulate.
-Such a quarrel is therefore not fit to be basis for a reasonable quarrel postulate.
+The reciprocal strong {\sc yes}-quarrel therefore falls prey to to Theorem \ref{thm:DNMQ}.
+This can again be illustrated by dictator-rule voting with three voters in $\mathcal{G}$.
+In a quarrel between the dictator and a dummy, the dummy becomes decisive in half of the eight divisions in $\hat{\mathcal{G}}$, thus causing any measure of voting power $\Psi$ to violate the quarrel postulate.
+Such a quarrel is therefore not fit to be the basis for a reasonable (standard) quarrel postulate.